microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 However, the **best practice** is that the Client should only begin calling the Module's Methods after the Module's resource is available.
 In addition, **best practice** dictates that the Client should stop calling the Module's Methods when the Module's resource becomes unavailable.
 To this end, DMF provides a simple mechanism that allows any Client to register for notifications from any Module when the Module wants to inform the Client that the Module's resource is or is not available so that the Client can start/stop calling the Module's Methods.
 The combination of both these features allows for a Client to robustly start/stop communicating with a Module's Methods based on when the underlying resource is available or not.
-  3. It is the responsibility of the Module to properly handle all the race conditions that can occur when Client's call the Module's Methods randomly, asynchronously and simultaneously, while the underlying resource is simultaneously appearing/disappearing.
-Fortunately, DMF provides constructs that are simple to use than make it easy for the Module's author to properly write such code.
+  3. It is the responsibility of the Module to properly handle all the race conditions that can occur when Clients call the Module's Methods randomly, asynchronously and simultaneously, while the underlying resource is simultaneously appearing/disappearing.
+Fortunately, DMF provides constructs that are simple to use and make it easy for the Module's author to properly write such code.

 #### Module Open Options